 UAE - Visit by Minister of Education Humaid Al Qutami in September 2013

 Oman - Visit by Chairman of the Duqm Special Economic Zone Authority Yahya Al Jabri in September 2013

-Egypt – Study visit by Minister of Justice Adel Abdel Hamid in September 2013
+Egypt – Visit by Minister of Justice Adel Abdel Hamid in September 2013

 UAE - Visit by Minister of Energy Suhail Al Mazrouei for the Singapore International Energy Week in October 2013

-Qatar - Official Visit of Prime Minister and Minister of Interior Sheikh Abdullah Bin Nasser Bin Khalifa Al Thani, in conjunction with the 6th Qatar-Singapore High Level Joint Committee, in November 2013
+Qatar - Visit of Prime Minister and Minister of Interior Sheikh Abdullah Bin Nasser Bin Khalifa Al Thani in conjunction with the 6th Qatar-Singapore High Level Joint Committee, in November 2013

 Jordan – State Visit by King Abdullah II in February 2014